Online Bin Packing with Predictions: Profile Packing

 By construction, $N$ contains $g$ copies of the same bin (i.e., bins that are filled according to the same type).
-Equivalently, we can say that $N$ consists of $g$ copies of the same packing, and we denote this packing by $\overline{N}$.
-Let $q=|\overline{N}|$ be the number of bins in this packing.
+Equivalently, $N$ consists of $g$ copies of the same packing, which we denote by $\overline{N}$.
+Define $q=|\overline{N}|$ to be the number of bins in this packing.
 We will show that $p$ is not much bigger than $q$, which is crucial in the proof.
 The number of items of size $x$ in the packing $\overline{N}$ is at least $\lceil n_x/g \rceil$, since $N$ contains at least $n_x$ items of size $x$.
-We also can give the following lower bound on $\lceil n_x/g \rceil$:
+We can give the following lower bound on $\lceil n_x/g \rceil$.

+The last inequality holds because $m$ is a constant with respect to $n$, which defines the input size.
+We conclude, from the above, that $\lceil n_x/g \rceil \geq \lceil n_x m/n \rceil - 1$.
+Given that there are $\lceil f'_x m \rceil = \lceil n_x m/n \rceil$ items of size $x$ in the profile set, we can further conclude that for any $x\in [1,k]$, $\overline{N}$ packs all items of size $x$ that appears in the profile set, with the exception of at most one such item.
+From the statement of \pp, and its optimal packing of the profile set, we infer that

+and recall that $p$ denotes the size of the optimal packing of the profile.
+Moreover, we have: